 - What’s something that you’ve been putting off?

-- What’s something that you’ve always wanted to learn?
+- Is there something that you’ve always wanted to learn?

-- What’s something you’ve been telling people you’ve alway wanted to do but have yet to get started?
+- What’s something you’ve been telling people you’ve always wanted to do but have yet to get started?

 I’ll be announcing the challenges on the site and track my progress using the Lift or Way of Life Apps, as well as my personal calendar in my room.

 Details on these challenges are to come soon!